Anna Malmhake

-Anna Malmhake (born 1966) is a Swedish business executive specialised in FMCG and consumer technology.
+Anna Malmhake (born 1966) is a Swedish business executive specialised in fast-moving consumer goods and consumer technology.
 She is a graduate of Stockholm University, and holds a bachelor's degree in social science, business and law.

 Career

 Malmhake started her career at Procter & Gamble in 1991.
 After positions at The Coca-Cola company and Motorola, she joined Vin & Sprit AB in 2007 as global brand director for Absolut Vodka.
 Soon after Pernod Ricard bought Vin & Sprit AB, Malmhake was promoted to vice president Global Marketing, a position she held until 2011.

 Between 2011 and 2016, Malmhake served as chairman and CEO of Irish Distillers, before returning to The Absolut Company as CEO on 1 July 2016.

 She left The Absolut Company in 2020 to become managing director for the EMEA go to market organization of Activision Blizzard.
 She left Activision Blizzard King in early 2023.

-In 2023, Anna took over as CEO & President of Oriflame.
+In 2023, Malmhake became CEO & President of Oriflame.